 Atrial Rhythm Disorders

-Here, we run you through the purposes and methods of Atrial Fibrillation ablation, the Atrial Fibrillation ablation procedure risks, and inform you of the varying aspects of the Atrial Fibrillation ablation recovery London period.
+Here at our London heart clinic will run you through the purposes and methods of Atrial Fibrillation ablation, the Atrial Fibrillation ablation procedure risks, and inform you of the varying aspects of the Atrial Fibrillation ablation recovery London period.
 If you have any questions, please feel free to get in contact with The Keyhole Heart Clinic, here.

 What is Atrial Fibrillation ablation?

 Atrial Fibrillation is thought to arise from one or more of the pulmonary veins leading to an uncoordinated rapid contraction of the heart - Atrial Fibrillation ablation is a procedure used to treat the issue.

 The objective of any form of Atrial Fibrillation ablation therapy is to electrically isolate the pulmonary veins from the rest of the heart in an attempt to prevent these haphazard stimuli.

 Catheter ablation for the treatment of atrial fibrillation:

 This treatment involves the advancement of catheters into the heart via the groin vessels.
 These catheters are placed at the orifices of the pulmonary veins and can detect abnormal electrical activity in these zones.
 Any detected abnormal activity can be destroyed with radiofrequency heat energy or cryotherapy cooling energy.